programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-03.png" alt="Bar graph showing the percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." caption="Figure 3.
-Bar graph showing the percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." %}
+Bar graph showing the percentage of destination cities that are domestic, EU, and non-EU, aggregating data by country name and type." %}

-For this plot (Figure 3), we created a tibble that aggregated data per origin country and destination country type (EU, non-EU, domestic).
-We mapped the `origincountry` column to the `fill` aesthetic in the `ggplot()` command, which defines the color range of the bars.
-We also added the `dodge` position to `geom_bar(`) so that the bars do not get stacked (which is the default), but are instead placed side by side.
+For this plot (Figure 3), you created a tibble that aggregated data by origin country and destination country type (EU, non-EU, domestic).
+You mapped the `origincountry` column to the `fill` aesthetic in the `ggplot()` command, which defines the color range of the bars.
+You also added the `dodge` position to `geom_bar(`) so that the bars do not get stacked (which is the default), but are instead placed side by side.

-Now that we have visualized urban relationships (partnerships between cities), let's explore how these patterns interact with demographic characteristics such population size.
+Now that you have visualized urban relationships (partnerships between cities), let's explore how these patterns interact with demographic characteristics such population size.

 Figure 3 reveals that most countries in our analysis (Hungary, France, Poland and Germany) strongly prefer to establish sister-city relationships with other European Union countries, with approximately 60-80% of their partnerships in the EU.
-However, Bulgaria and Portugal differ from this trend.
-Both of these countries seem to have a roughly equal proportion of sister city relationships with EU and non-EU countries.
+However, Bulgaria and Portugal differ from this trend: both of these countries seem to have a roughly equal proportion of sister city relationships with EU and non-EU countries.
 This suggests that Bulgaria and Portugal have a more balanced approach towards forming partnerships that involves actively engaging with cities outside the European Union.

 In the case of Portugal, this more global outlook might be attributed to its extensive colonial history which may have fostered long-lasting cultural, linguistic, and economic ties with cities in its former colonies, such as those in Brazil, Angola, and Mozambique.